McCarthy goes all-in on border with second GOP stopgap funding attempt

 “Why would it be dead on arrival?”
 McCarthy said.
 He repeatedly pointed to recent concerns voiced by New York City Mayor Adams (D) and New York Gov. Kathy Hochul (D) about how the migrant crisis has affected their city and state.

-The Senate, meanwhile, advanced the legislative vehicle for its own continuing resolution, which it unveiled on Tuesday.
+The Senate, meanwhile, advanced the legislative vehicle for its own CR, which it unveiled Tuesday.
 The stopgap proposal would extend funding until Nov.
 17 at current levels, and it includes roughly $6.15 billion in aid for Ukraine and $5.99 billion in disaster assistance.
 Additionally, the measure would temporarily extend the expiring authority of the Federal Aviation Administration.

-But McCarthy refused to comment about how he would respond to the Senate’s continuing resolution.
+But McCarthy refused to comment about how he would respond to the Senate’s CR.

 “It’s always a hypothetical that the Senate is going to do something,” McCarthy said.
 “I’m not going to take up hypotheticals.”

-Graves last week pointed to the threat of a Senate continuing resolution, and moderate Republicans working with Democrats to avert a shutdown, as a reason why Republicans should band together to pass a GOP continuing resolution with border measures.
+Graves last week pointed to the threat of a Senate CR, and moderate Republicans working with Democrats to avert a shutdown, as a reason why Republicans should band together to pass a GOP CR with border measures.

 Mychael Schnell and Aris Folley contributed.